michaeldyrynda/founder-style/docs/configuration/README.md

 ## App-specific config

 Wherever possible, your application should have its own configuration file.
-A generic `settings.php` or a name specific to the file i.e. `crm.php` should be used, rather than adding additional keys to the default Laravel configuration files.
+A generic `settings.php` or a name specific to the application i.e. `crm.php` should be used, rather than adding additional keys to the default Laravel configuration files.

 By maintaining a separate configuration file for your application-specific concerns, it becomes much simpler to keep these files up-to-date with the default Laravel configuration files, and subsequently makes upgrading between versions easy.